hivesolutions/scudum/doc/rasp.md

 To be able to create a proper configuration file for the Raspberry Pi use the `bcmrpi_defconfig` for rasp1 and `bcm2709_defconfig` for the rasp2 version of the machine.

+These files may be found in the [Raspberry Pi Kernel repository](https://github.com/raspberrypi/linux/tree/rpi-4.1.y/arch/arm/configs).

 Then add the following set of configuration lines so that proper ext2 and ext3 support is available.

 ```